IBM/ibmi-bob/docs/getting-started/prerequisites.md

 ## Use an internet time server to keep timestamps in sync

-Bob uses gmake, which compares the timestamps of source and their compiled objects to determine exactly what needs to get compiled.
+TOBi uses gmake, which compares the timestamps of source and their compiled objects to determine exactly what needs to get compiled.
 If you are synchronizing your source to IFS from your IDE or PC workspace, it is important that they agree on what time it is.
 The following commands can be used to set up the NTP server to synchronize clocks to an internet server.

 ```cl
 CHGNTPA RMTSYS('0.us.pool.ntp.org') POLLITV(1)